 Students are encouraged to collaborate with a classmate for the research proposal.
-Partners will turn in one combined paper, turn in combined checkpoints, and communicate with the instructor regarding the shared workload.
+Partners will turn in one combined paper, and communicate with the instructor regarding the shared workload.

-Research Proposal Paper (30%).
+Research Proposal Paper and Poster Session (30% +10%).
 The proposal will contain relevant sections specific to the research design.
 Be sure to refer to the APA manual as well as similar work in your field to help you determine what is critical to include in your own proposal.
+The poster session will take place at the last class.